+There is a special magic in the music of Gary Stadler.
 As a pianist, composer, songwriter and producer, Gary Stadler is a strong influence in the genre of contemporary Celtic music.
-Gary has continued to grow as an artist and refine his music, combining melodic elements of rare world instruments and symphonic wizardry to become one of the best selling composers of New Age Music and Celtic music today.
+Gary has continued to grow as an artist and refine his music, both in his solo works and collaborating with vocalists Singh Kaur, Stephannie and Wendy Rule, he has combined melodic elements of piano, acoustic world instruments and symphonic touches to become one of the best selling composers of New Age Music and Celtic inspired music today.

 Gary Stadler knew at an early age that music would play a major role in his life.
 In school, in his hometown of San Diego, he learned to play the piano and most of the other instruments in the orchestra.
 When asked what he wanted to be when he grew up, he always replied, "I want to be an orchestra conductor!"
 Another of his early interests, stage lighting and laser art became his first career, creating magical laser light shows to enhance the performances of a variety of touring bands.
 Yet throughout, his piano remained his closest friend.